 There are three types of baby food makers:

-No one single type of food maker will be the perfect choice for all parents and every goal.
-However, we think choosing a baby food maker can be easier than you first thought once you determine your short and long term goals, as well as your routine and lifestyle.
+No single type of food maker will be the perfect choice for all parents and every goal.
+However, we think choosing a baby food maker can be easier than you first thought once you determine your short and long-term goals, as well as your routine and lifestyle.

-There is no right or wrong answer her, but if you aren't sure if making baby food is really for you then you either don't want to shell out the cash for a dedicated device or we suggest you choose the blender only option so you can use the device for other things in the future if baby food making turns out not to be your bag.
+There is no right or wrong answer here.
+But, if you aren't sure if making baby food is really for you, or you don't want to shell out the cash for a dedicated device, we suggest you choose the blender only option so you can use the device for other things in the future if baby food making turns out not to be your bag.
 The Sage Spoonfuls Puree and Blend is an immersion blender that allows for all kinds of mixing outside baby food.
 This product is easy to use, budget-friendly and makes excellent purees.
-The Baby Bullet can also be used for other things including smoothies and milkshakes or some light food processing.
-The Bullet is inexpensive, easy to operate, and easy to clean.

-If you don't want to hassle with cooking and blending food, but still want your baby to have a nice homemade meal the all-in-one machines that use the same preparation bowl for steaming and blending is probably your best bet.
-Cleaning and chopping food is the hardest part of these machines because once the food is in the bowl and the timer is set the maker cooks and blends baby's food without a lot of fuss.
-The Cuisinart BFM-1000 is the top scoring all-in-one option in our tests with a simple user interface and better purees than the other all-in-one options.
-It comes with one of the higher price tags, but given its ability to cook, puree, and warm a bottle, the price might be a trade off you are willing and able to make.
-Alternatively, if you have concerns about heating baby's food in plastic or you are on a tighter budget, then you'll want to cook baby's food on the stove top and use the blender baby food makers to finish the puree.
+If you don't want to hassle with cooking and blending food, but want your baby to have a nice homemade meal, all-in-one machines that use the same preparation bowl for steaming and blending are probably your best bet.
+Cleaning and chopping food is the hardest part of these machines.
+Once the food is in the bowl and the timer is set, the machine cooks and blends the food without much fuss.
+Overall, the all-in-one machines did not rank high, but if you think this type meets your needs, check out the Baby Brezza Complete.
+It has a higher price tag, but given its ability to cook and puree, the price may be a trade-off you are willing to make.
+Alternatively, if you have concerns about heating baby's food in plastic or on a tighter budget, you'll want to cook baby's food on the stovetop and use the blender baby food makers to finish the puree.

 Making food for your baby should be a fun process and done by choice, not pressure from those around you.
 As the guardian of your baby, it is your responsibility to determine what is best for your child and your family.
 We encourage you to take some time to reflect on our test results and consider what products (if any) will work best for you and your family's lifestyle.
 With multiple options in a variety of price ranges, we feel there is an option for everyone, even if it isn't an award winner.